There are two general types of air guns (also known as BB guns, pellet guns, spring guns or air soft guns):

 The Criminal Code sets out penalties for using a replica firearm or any other imitation firearm to commit a crime.

-Some devices may resemble a real firearm in terms of their shape, but are made of clear or brightly coloured plastic, or have significant dimensional differences.
+The CFP receives many enquiries from people wondering whether a low-powered air gun would be considered a replica if it resembles a real firearm in terms of its shape, but it is made of clear or brightly coloured plastic, or has significant dimensional differences.
 Many of these devices need to be assessed on a case-by case basis.
 As a general rule, however, devices significantly smaller or larger than the real version are not classified as replica firearms.